Jahia/widen-asset-picker/README.md

 9. The jContent views use the widen CDN URL (aka *embeds.templated.url* property) to get and render the content in a webpage. the use of a Widen CDN ensures good loading performance as well as the proper functioning of widen statistics.

+10. The Widen asset is render into the website

     ![][0061]

 ### Widen assets in jContent